LiveHelperChat/doc/docs/install.md

 ## Composer dependencies

+It's not required if you have downloaded a version with dependencies included.

-If you are using new Version with Mails support.
-You have to run from `lhc_web` folder
+If you are using a new Version with Mails support or any newer version from 3.30v.
+You have to run from `lhc_web` folder.

 ```
 composer.phar install